This article originally appeared on VICE UK.

 For Zhang, what we are witnessing now is actually "a positive phenomenon."
 It is part of modern China's movement away from the collective towards the individual.
 This individual is increasingly daring and pleasure seeking.
 "They are taking actions to satisfy desire and to strive for a good life," Zhang says.
 "The epidemic is a story of change in China over the past 30 years."

 Zhang's theory rings true.
 For China's youth at least, sex now serves a dual purpose of recreation and procreation.
-The strict moral codes that for centuries painted lust as negative have dissolved since the death of Mao (1976).
-Today, sex is everywhere in China, from adult stores on urban streets to endless hair salons, massage parlours and karaoke joints which, for an extra price, will provide extra services.
+The strict moral codes that for centuries painted lust as negative have dissolved since the death of Mao in 1976.
+Today, sex is everywhere in China, from adult stores on urban streets to endless hair salons, massage parlors, and karaoke joints which, for an extra price, will provide extra services.

 It's not just in shadowy corners that sex is on the menu, though.
 In 1989, eminent sexologist Li Yinhe conducted a survey that showed just 15 percent of the population had premarital sex.
 Today, according to local figures, it has risen to 71 percent.